siegeon/magic.lambda.scheduler/README.md

 wait.tasks.get:task-id
 ```

-Besides from the task ID, the get task signal doesn't take any arguments.
+Besides from the task ID, the get task slot doesn't take any arguments.
 Using this signal, will return the
-task's due date(s) in addition to the actualy task.
+task's due date(s) in addition to the task itself.

 ## Listing tasks